vives-devbit/mlops4ecm-workshops/ml-infrastructure/03-notebook-visualization/README.md

 * Show a few images from that class
 * Run your model on them and display the predictions

-Or:

-* Let the user pick from a dropdown list of image files
-* Run inference on that image and show prediction + confidence

 This notebook creates a **mini demo** of your model — useful for presentations, quick tests, or debugging.

 Steps:

 * Install Gradio: `pip install gradio`
 * Load your saved model and data loader
-* Create a UI with dropdowns, buttons, or image previews
+* Create a UI with dropdowns, buttons, and image previews
-* Launch it inside the notebook or in your browser
+* Launch it inside the notebook (or in your browser)

 ## 🧠 Key Takeaways

 * Keep notebooks short and focused on one goal
 * Load models and data from utility modules
 * Use Python scripts for training — use notebooks for insight
-* Use visual tools (like heatmaps and interactive UIs) to spot problems early
+* Use visual tools (like confusion matrix and interactive UIs) to spot problems early

 ## ✅ What You Should Have After This Lab

 By the end of Lab 03, you’ll have a growing collection of “data science” notebooks that:

+* Show what’s in your dataset
 * Explain how your model performs (and where it fails)
-* Show what’s in your dataset
 * Provide an easy way to explore predictions

 These notebooks are **useful, shareable, and explainable** — perfect for internal demos, team handoffs, or debugging sessions.